arniebradfo/template-nobuild-react-jsx/README.md

 1. Serve the files from an HTTP server (required for service workers)
 2. Open `index.html` in a modern browser
+3. The registration script will set up the service worker and load the React app once ready
-3. The service worker will automatically transpile JSX files as they're imported
+4. The service worker will automatically transpile JSX files as they're imported

 ## Requirements